 In the literature \cite{Holmes2009_ND,Scaling_Langtangen}, it is often suggested to set $\NUM{\var}$ out of the $\NUMlam$ coefficients $\lam_1, \dots, \lam_{\NUMlam}$ equal to $1$.
 Then, one aims to solve the resulting system of equations with respect to the values $\thcc_1,\dots,\thcc_{\NUM{\var}}$ of the characteristic constants.
 This approach presents some deficiencies, such as, e.g., at most $\NUM{\var}$ out of $\NUMlam$ independent quantities can be enforced to the value of $1$, with no control on the rest of the dimensionless coefficients.
 Furthermore, the selection of coefficients enforced to the value of $1$ depends on the particular problem with no general guidelines given so far.

 In this paper, we address these issues by proposing techniques for selection of numerical values $\thcc_1,\dots,\thcc_{\NUM{\var}} \in (0,\infty)$ of the characteristic constants $\Dimensional{\thcc}_1,\dots,\Dimensional{\thcc}_{\NUM{\var}}$ to scale the dimensional model \eqref{eqn:dimensional_model} effectively, according to the objectives set for the specific scaling method (see \autoref{tab:summary_OS} from \autoref{sec:achieve_OS_MinParam}).
 We remark that such procedures do not require a physical insight into the considered phenomenon and corresponding equations.
-The main features and achievements of presented methodologies are summarized in what follows.